-Intersection of Lee Highway, Old Dominion Drive, North Quincy Street, Military Road and North Quebec Street.
+Intersection of Lee Highway, Old Dominion Drive, North Quincy Street, Military Road and North Quebec Street

 About the Project

-The "Five Points" intersection, located in the Cherrydale area, is quickly becoming a major transportation hub for pedestrians, bikers, transit users and motorists.
+The “Five Points” intersection, located in the Cherrydale area, is quickly becoming a major transportation hub for pedestrians, bikers, transit users and drivers.
 This intersection is somewhat unique in that five streets intersect.
 Both Lee Highway and Old Dominion Drive are owned and maintained by the Virginia Department of Transportation (VDOT).

 The focus of the project is to implement multimodal transportation design elements with the urban design elements of the Lee Highway Cherrydale Revitalization Plan, Master Transportation Plan, Lee Highway Visioning Study and General Land Use Plan.
 This project is part of the County’s commitment to a safer, more walkable Cherrydale.